Relatives of abducted boy stage demo

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-TOBA TEK SINGH: Relatives of a 16-year-old boy, who was abducted three months ago, staged a demonstration and blocked traffic on the Gojra-Toba Bypass Road on Saturday night.
+TOBA TEK SINGH: Relatives of a 16-year-old boy, who was abducted three months ago, staged a demonstration and blocked traffic on Gojra-Toba Bypass Road on Saturday night.
 The protesters chanted slogans against the Gojra City police for failing to recover Ali Hassan.
-The boy was abducted from Chak 372/JB but the police were not cooperating in recovery of the boy.
-Later, Gojra DSP Fateh Ahmad assured them that the kidnappers would be arrested soon.
+They said that the boy was abducted from Chak 372/JB but the police were not cooperating in recovery of the boy.
+Later, Gojra DSP Fateh Ahmad held talks with the protesters and assured them that the kidnappers would be arrested soon.
+At this, the protesters dispersed.

+INJURED TRADER DIES AT HOSPITAL: A trader who was shot at and injured over a property dispute at Gojra on Thursday died at the Allied Hospital Faisalabad on Sunday.
+Accused trader Sheikh Naeem had a property dispute with Abdul Waheed.
+On the day of the incident, the accused allegedly shot at and injured Abdul Waheed.
+The injured was rushed to the hospital where he succumbed to his injuries.

-TOBA TEK SINGH: Relatives of a 16-year-old boy, who was abducted three months ago, staged a demonstration and blocked traffic on the Gojra-Toba Bypass Road on Saturday night.
+TOBA TEK SINGH: Relatives of a 16-year-old boy, who was abducted three months ago, staged a demonstration and blocked traffic on Gojra-Toba Bypass Road on Saturday night.
 The protesters chanted slogans against the Gojra City police for failing to recover Ali Hassan.
-The boy was abducted from Chak 372/JB but the police were not cooperating in recovery of the boy.
-Later, Gojra DSP Fateh Ahmad assured them that the kidnappers would be arrested soon.
+They said that the boy was abducted from Chak 372/JB but the police were not cooperating in recovery of the boy.
+Later, Gojra DSP Fateh Ahmad held talks with the protesters and assured them that the kidnappers would be arrested soon.
+At this, the protesters dispersed.

+INJURED TRADER DIES AT HOSPITAL: A trader who was shot at and injured over a property dispute at Gojra on Thursday died at the Allied Hospital Faisalabad on Sunday.
+Accused trader Sheikh Naeem had a property dispute with Abdul Waheed.
+On the day of the incident, the accused allegedly shot at and injured Abdul Waheed.
+The injured was rushed to the hospital where he succumbed to his injuries.